CR6Community/CR-6-touchscreen/src/README.txt

 Then, follow this YouTube video to complete the flashing process: https://www.youtube.com/watch?v=Jswzrh2_ekk

-The flash process is completed when you see "END!" like shown in flash_succesful.png.
+The flash process is completed when you see "END!" like shown in flash_succesful.jpg.
+If you get an orange screen, flashing did most likely _not_ succeed.